iceener/brain.overment.com/docs/Projects/Design Maestro.md

 # Design Maestro

+> This project is no longer under development.
+It has been replaced by the [Alice](Alice.md) app.

 This is a package of Keyboard Maestro macro, created for designers who wants to optimise their workflow in macOS / Figma or Webflow.

 ![](https://assets.website-files.com/61b2fbca6d7f8d1f991971f3/61b2fd7ff4169b747cf8a134_DM%20Logo.svg)